 In response to Acting Secretary Wolf’s announcement, both DACA beneficiaries and attorneys general from sixteen states and the District of Columbia submitted amended complaints, urging the court to block the Administration’s continued efforts to scale back DACA.
 Though the Trump Administration promised to end DACA, it has been unable to do so given a flurry of lawsuits.
 We’ll continue to monitor these legal actions as the November election nears and as Wolf—who is slated to be formally nominated as secretary—faces Senate confirmation.

 This blog post represents a slightly edited transcript of the September 8 episode of Federal Flash, All4Ed’s video series on important developments in education policy in Washington, DC.
-The podcast and video versions are embedded below.
 For an alert when the next episode of Federal Flash is available, email firstname.lastname@example.org.